Oscillatory, non-progressing flows induce directed cell motion

 The presented generic propulsion phenomenon is independent on specific elastic properties of soft particles.
 Another great advantage of the method is that even cells with small elasticity differences can be separated by increasing the number of forward/reverse flow cycles.
 Furthermore, the oscillating fluid motion allows an efficient particle separation even in short channels compared to other methods.
 Since the suggested particle propulsion mechanism operates in the range of small Reynolds numbers (and thus small flow amplitudes), even larger bio-particles such as circulating tumor cells (CTCs) can be sorted at physiological shear stresses without the cells being damaged or showing a flow-induced response.

 Our robust and label-free method fulfills a great need for separating cells with different mechanical properties, e.g.\ malignant cells and their healthy counterparts.
 Assuming RBCs of size $d_0 = 8 \mu \text{m}$ with a shear modulus $\kappa_\text{S}$ of $7 \mu \text{Nm}^{-1}$ for healthy cells and $10 \mu \text{Nm}^{-1}$ for RBCs with the sickle cell mutation \cite{SaadS:2003.1, suresh_2006}, we can approximate their different net progress.
-After $248 \text{s}$ of oscillation with a flow amplitude of $u_1 = 4.8 \text{mms}^{-1}$ and a flow asymmetry of $4$ in a microchannel with height $2w = 21 \mu \text{m}$, healthy RBCs will have moved $3.6 \text{mm}$, malignant cells only by $1.3 \text{mm}$ on average.
+After $250 \text{s}$ of oscillation with a flow amplitude of $u_1 = 4.8 \text{mms}^{-1}$ and a flow asymmetry of $4$ in a microchannel with height $2w = 21 \mu \text{m}$, healthy RBCs will have moved $3.6 \text{mm}$, malignant cells only by $1.3 \text{mm}$ on average.

+We gratefully acknowledge discussions with P.-Y.~Gires, S.W.~Krauss, and M.~Weiss.
 For support W.S. thanks the DAAD, W.S. and W.Z. the Elite Study Program Biological Physics, and all authors the French-German university (Grant No. CFDA-Q1-14, “Living fluids”).
-We gratefully acknowledge discussions with P.-Y.~Gires, S.W.~ Krauss, and M.~Weiss.